ResTools-Developer/ResHelp-Tools/README.md

   - Upload of a .txt file containing chemical names.
 - Downloads 3D conformer SDF files from PubChem for the specified chemicals.

+### Adding Hydrogen to Molecules tool

+- Asks user for location of SDF files
+- In the software PyMOL, adds hydrogen to each molecule and saves the file in .pdb format
+- Command used in PyMOL : h_add
+- Location of PyMOL should be : C:\ProgramData\pymol\PyMOLWin.exe

 ## Requirements

 - Python 3.8